wikimedia-gadgets/redwarn/CONTRIBUTING.md

 **NOTE:** By contributing code to this repository, you agree to license your contributions under the Apache License 2.0.
 More information is available in the [LICENSE](/LICENSE) file of this repo.

-When pushing submissions to this repo we require that you make a seperate fork for you to make your modification on as you see fit then sent back via a merge request.
+When pushing submissions to this repo we require that you make a separate fork for you to make your modification on as you see fit then sent back via a merge request.
 We do however have some rules surrounding the formatting of your contribution:

 -   Do not change the line endings.
--   Avoid applying unneccessesary beautificiation.
+-   Avoid applying unnecessary beautification.
 -   Please provide a detailed reasoning for the reasons behind your changes (or leave a link to the issue.)
 -   When making UI changes, please use [Material Design Lite](https://getmdl.io) components.
 -   Please test your changes and explain in detail the intended function of the changes you have made.